 1. The Medical/Hardship Withdrawal process is only used after the 70% mark in any given semester.
 If requesting to withdraw from classes prior to the 70% mark, even for a medical reason or other hardship, and you would like to request a refund, the appropriate form to complete is through the Cashier's Office.
 It is the Tuition and Fees Refund Appeal Application.
-Please refer to that form for guidelines, requirements and the appeal review process.
+Please refer to that form for guidelines, requirements, and the appeal review process.

-2. All requests for a medical/hardship withdrawal must be submitted no later than 30 calendar days after the last day of the semester for which the withdrawal is desired (but not prior to the 70% mark in the semester).
+3. All requests for a medical/hardship withdrawal must be submitted no later than 30 calendar days after the last day of the semester for which the withdrawal is desired (but not prior to the 70% mark in the semester).

-5. Your request only impacts the most recent semester.
-Therefore, if you are enrolled for the following semester, and believe your situation will impact your success, then you are responsible for dropping the courses via the Online Center before the start of that semester.
+6. Your request only impacts the most recent semester.
+Therefore, if you are enrolled for the following semester and believe your situation will impact your success, then you are responsible for dropping the courses via the online student center before the start of that semester.

 Instructions to Student:

 2. Attach supporting documentation that substantiates medical/hardship claims that interfered with class attendance and/or academic success.
 Examples include, but are not limited to: